KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/india_the_remembrance_of_the_self.md

 3. The stillness of witnessing (Sakshi Bhava)

 The state from which
-this entire book was written.
+a life, a work, and a world can be seen clearly.

-## Why India is the Third Chapter
+## Why India is in this book

 Because remembrance
-must follow clarity and courage.
+follows clarity and courage.

 Because the Self
-must be known
+longs to be known
 before the water can speak through you.

-Because this book
+Because this work
 is not merely science
 or metaphysics
 or philosophy—